I have nothing but praise for Audley who are a true specialist in what they do. Not only that they...

 Dining quality is superb here, under the direction of a talented local chef, with dishes created principally from the finest of the island's local produce.
 There is a lovely evening ambience as you dine beside the sea, soothed by soft music from the grand piano in the library.

 Lunchtime snacks may consist of a delicious salad or plate of carpaccio, while dinners are à la carte, with a choice of some of the best seafood on the island.
-Dining is also possible on board the MS Lady Lisbeth, a 17-metre, 1920s teak boat, carefully restored to its former glory.
+Dining is also possible on board the MS Lady Lisbeth, a 17-meter, 1920s teak boat, carefully restored to its former glory.
 Every evening, the boat departs with a maximum of eight guests for a private dining cruise inside the bay.

 Please note, there will be a formal dress code required whilst dining at the restaurant in the evenings.
 Despite this, the hotel are very flexible with dining, allowing you to finish a bottle of wine the following evening & even swap your inclusive dinner (if on half board) for lunch should you choose to dine out one evening.

 The hotel is only suitable for older children, who must be 12 years or older to stay.

 The hotel has two pairs of charm rooms, with interconnecting doors.
 A third bed can also be put in to certain rooms for an adult or a child.